of Current Members:86

 When/ Where are meetings held?
 The goal of the SAPHA is to have at least 3 general meetings or volunteer activities per semester.
 Meetings are held in one of the classrooms, depending on availability.

 How does a student join/get involved?
 All students are welcome to the organization.
 We keep a list of interested members on our email list.
 All meetings are announced via school email.

 President: Alyssa Shema '17

 # of Current Members:All SUNY student body

 Mission Statement: To inspire optometry students to pursue private practice and to provide information that addresses their concerns regarding private practice in order to instill confidence for success in private practice optometry.

-Description of Activities: Lunch-time practice management seminars and after-school workshops with ODs and people in the optometric industry
+Description of Activities: Lunch-time practice management seminars, after-school workshops, and networking events with ODs and other industry professionals.

 When/Where meetings are held?
 Lunch meetings and Seminars are held every 1-2 months